What is the hardest part about getting sober?

 It took time.

-It took work.
+It took hard work.

 It took stillness I swore would kill me.